mx-2/3d-fix/Risen3/README.md

 Alternatively download Risen3-3d-fix.7z in the downloads directory.
 It contains all necessary files.
 However, the zip file does not always contain the lastest version of the fix.
 Regardless of the used installation method the profile has to be installed manually.

+#####Configuration:
+HUD and crosshair depth can be configured with constants in DX9Settings.ini.
+In the default configuration, the key '0' cycles between three crosshair depths and F4 can be used to disable SSAO which seems to be impossible from ingame options.

 ######How to install the profile: